adnanmuhtadi/milestone-project-2/README.md

 1. As a user, I want to be able to see images of the places in the middle east so I can see the beauty of the countries.
 2. As a user, I want to know more about a picture when hovering over it so I know more about what I am looking at.
 3. As a user, I want to be able to select a country from a drop-down so I can see what other countries I can see more information about.
-4. As a user, I want to see different attractions in the capital of the chosen country so I can see the options to choose from.
+4. As a user, I want to see different attractions in the city of the chosen country so I can see the options to choose from.
 5. As a user, I want to click on an option that is presented to me within the Google Places API and have it appear on the marker within the map.
 6. As a user, I want to be able to select a different country and have the information change so I can see the new information without being transferred to another page.
 7. As a user, I want to be able to contact the site admin so I can ask questions that I would need further assistance on.